D4rkisek/os-coursework1/README.md

 # os-coursework1
-Developed a discrete event simulator to investigate the performance of various CPU scheduling algorithms using Java.
+A discrete event simulator to investigate the performance of various CPU scheduling algorithms using Java.